hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ...
 ```

 This shows all the nodes that have announced themselves onto the network.
-The HOPR addresses are contracted so click on them to expand the full address.
+The HOPR addresses are contracted, so click on them to expand the full address.

-For the purpose of this tutorial if you aren’t using Playground you will have to find two or more responsive nodes on the network.
+For this tutorial, if you aren’t using Playground, you will have to find two or more responsive nodes on the network.
 You can do this by pinging other nodes.

 ### Pinging other nodes

-replace the following address with one from your list of `peers`
+Replace the following address with one from your list of `peers`

 ```
 ping 16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV